How Glycol Is Used in Closed Loops

 In a closed loop system, the water could freeze if exposed to temperatures below 32 degrees Fahrenheit.
 By adding ethylene glycol to the water to create a 60% solution, the freezing point plummets to minus 60 degrees Fahrenheit.

 Glycol has a freezing point of minus 39 degrees Fahrenheit.
 When mixed with water, the properties of the two combine to create a lower freezing point than either could have individually.
-This interaction also helps to provide burst protection and freeze protection for the closed loop system.
+This interaction also helps to provide burst and freeze protection for the closed loop system.

 Freeze Protection Versus Burst Protection

 Freezing water expands, causing pipes in a closed system to burst.
 Adding glycol to the water helps prevent both freezing and bursting, depending on the type of glycol used and its concentration.
+If running a closed loop in cold climates, you should consider using this antifreeze.
+It hinders water loss and equipment damage, saving you money and helping you avoid a system shutdown.

 While water expands when frozen, glycol reduces in volume.
 When the temperature drops low enough for glycol to freeze, it will contract, lowering the total solution volume in the pipes and preventing breaks.